emcrisostomo/latency-simulation/blog-post.md

 - Thread pools have visible queues
 - Async systems have implicit queues (buffers, schedulers, event loops)

-Kingman applies equally to:
+Kingman's law applies equally to:

-- blocking threads
+- Blocking threads.
-- async pipelines
+- Asynchronous pipelines.
-- coroutines
+- Coroutines.
-- virtual threads
+- Virtual threads.

 If a resource is finite and shared, it queues.
+Full stop.

-> **Async changes how you pay for waiting — not whether you pay.**
+> **Async changes how you pay for waiting, not whether you pay.**

 ---